Luke133yt/pokeweather/README.md

 - **Add shiny
 - **Add a world map to choose
 - **Add the future weather
+- **If i'll find a good pixel artist combine the relative weather with the pok√®mon, like solgaleo and a sun, lunala and the moon, and soo on

 ## A Few App Screeschoot